 Allergies can take on many forms, and they are different for everyone.Seasonal allergies are quite possibly the most well known.
 This form is most often associated with plant pollens and typically will affect you during the spring.Perennial allergies, on the other hand, are noticed year-round.
 These allergens are typically due to indoor elements such as animal dander and insect proteins.

 This reflex tearing occurs because the eye is calling for tears to flush out the allergens and protect the ocular surface.
 Although annoying, these tears can be helpful in flushing away allergic material and reducing the contact time with your eye, minimizing the allergic response.
-However, the unstable surface of the eye must still be treated to prevent the condition in the first place.
+However, the unstable surface of the eye must still be supported.

 Why Are My Eyes Dry and Itchy?